 The qdel command is used to cancel a job either while it is waiting to execute or while it is running.
 The syntax of the qdel command is:

-to force it to be cancelled.
-Jobs in the “dr” state (disabled running) cannot be cancelled by the job owner.
-They must be cancelled by a system administrator. “dr” state jobs usually indicate a system hardware problem.
+Jobs in the “dr” state (disabled running) cannot be canceled by the job owner.
+They will be canceled by a system administrator.